LIPS-scheme/lips/docs/docs/lips/intro.md

 You still sometimes may want to use this instead of `-->` when you want to get property from an object returned by expression.

-In old version of LIPS you have to execute code like this:
+In the old version of LIPS, you have to execute code like this:

 ```scheme
 ((. document 'querySelector) "body")